 Another method used to keep fish “fresh” was recently flagged by Daily Mail Australia.
 Its government aims to put an and to fish products being marketed as fresh due to the fact that overseas suppliers are pumping seafood with carbon monoxide gas.

-Whereas tuna would naturally turn brown during the shipping process, the pre-exposing fish to the odorless and tasteless gas helps maintain its bright pink or orange appearance.
+While tuna would naturally turn brown during the shipping process, pre-exposing fish to odorless and tasteless gas helps maintain its bright pink or orange appearance.
 According to author Max Margan, this process suggests that “Australians could be eating fish that was caught two years earlier.”[4]
 But what’s to stop you from believing the same is not also occurring in the U.S.?

-Do These Methods Increase Risk of Parasitic Infection?
+Do These Methods Increase the Risk of Parasitic Infection?

 In short, yes, fish producers and sushi restaurants that employ these methods can increase your risk of getting a parasitic infection.
 Just look at Dr. Banh’s experience with a patient who had a 5-foot-long tapeworm after eating sushi.
 Or the Australian fisherman who filleted a fish only to be greeted by eight writhing parasitic worms (pictured below) – thank God no one ingested that one!